design trends

 1. lived-in, human environments

-with that in mind, the biggest thing in 2026 seems to be about interiors that are being designed for how people actually use them. the “perfectly curated, picture-ready” room is definitely losing ground to spaces that feel genuinely lived-in and personal; places that carry story, use and comfort without compromising on thoughtfulness.
+with that in mind, the biggest thing in 2026 seems to be about interiors that are being designed for how people actually use them. the “perfectly curated, picture-ready” room is definitely losing ground to spaces that feel genuinely lived-in and personal; places that carry life, use and comfort without compromising on thoughtfulness.

 designers note that this lived-in approach is less about clutter but about proportion, atmosphere and genuine engagement with space over time. and for zitozza, this echoes clearly: architectural textiles are decoration as well as reinforcing the logic of a space, so when they age and get lived with, they feel like they were always meant to be there.